-Should we honour those who in the past did things for the betterment of humanity?
-What can you do for our betterment?
+Should we honour people who did things in the past for the betterment of humanity?

-Prime Minister Trudeau issued a formal apology for the Canadian government’s refusal of the refugees from the MS St. Louis and antisemitism toward Jews.
+Prime Minister Justin Trudeau issued a formal apology for the Canadian government’s treatment of the refugees on the MS St. Louis.

 The Community Historical Recognition Program

-Among their initiatives the Government of Canada established the Community Historical Recognition Program.
-Established for Canadian communities that were affected by immigration restrictions and wartime measures, this program acknowledges the unpleasant chapters of Canada’s history in ways that are meaningful to the communities concerned.
-These included the Chinese-Canadian community for the Head Tax policy.
+Among their initiatives, the Government of Canada established the Community Historical Recognition Program.
+Established for Canadian communities that were affected by immigration restrictions and wartime measures, this program acknowledges the unjust chapters of Canada’s history in ways that are meaningful to the communities concerned.
+This included the Chinese-Canadian community for the Head Tax policy.
 (See Voices into Action IV.4 Chinese Immigration) Another immigration event involved the Komagata Maru, a ship bringing 376 Indians to Canada in 1914 but was turned away by a discriminatory immigration policy that was in place at that time.
-Upon arrival back in India, at least twenty of the individuals on board were killed by British troops.
+Upon arrival back in India, at least 20 of the individuals on board were killed by British troops.
 The incident has long been a source of grievance for the Indo-Canadian community.
 (See Voices into Action III.2 The Komagata Maru Incident)

 Funding was also made available to commemorate the St. Louis incident as well as other past events considered to have wronged groups of Canadian immigrants.

-- Should we apologize for the mistakes and “bad” things we as a country have done?
+- Should we apologize for the mistakes we as a country have made?
 Under what circumstances?